-The International Academy of Hope (iHOPE) is a highly specialized private school focused on educating students, ages 5-21, with Traumatic Brain Injury (TBI) and multiple disabilities.
-It fulfills an unmet need in the community while serving as a model of best practices in the delivery of Special Education services. iHOPE provides its students with a literacy-rich curriculum that incorporates a multidisciplinary and collaborative program including cognitive strategies, small group instruction, assistive technology, therapeutic intervention, behavior management, physical rehabilitation, social interaction, and transition services.
+The International Academy of Hope (iHOPE) is a highly specialized private school focused on educating students, ages 5-21, with traumatic brain injury (TBI) and multiple disabilities.
+It fulfills an unmet need in the community while serving as a model of best practices in the delivery of special education services. iHOPE provides students with a literacy-rich curriculum that incorporates a multidisciplinary and collaborative program including cognitive strategies, small group instruction, assistive technology, therapeutic intervention, behavior management, physical rehabilitation, social interaction, and transition services.

-In 2013, iHOPE opened its doors for six children, as a therapeutic and academic school for students with TBI and multiple disabilities.
-Since that day, iHOPE has continued to expand to over 80 students, as families, advocates and educators have recognized the school as a leading institution in the field of Traumatic Brain Injuries.
+iHOPE opened its doors in 2013 for six children as a therapeutic and academic school for students with TBI and multiple disabilities.
+Since then, iHOPE's enrollment has continued to expand to more than 80 students, as families, advocates and educators have recognized the school as a leading institution in the field of traumatic brain injury.
 In 2019, as iHOPE continued to gain recognition within the greater community and field of disabilities, a partnership was formed with YAI, a leading nonprofit organization providing supportive programs for adults and children with intellectual and developmental disabilities.
-Together with YAI, iHOPE has amplified its focus on student learning and is looking forward to moving to a new site in January 2022, which will enable the school to increase its capacity in a custom-designed facility.
+Together with YAI, iHOPE amplified its focus on student learning in April 2022 by relocating to a larger site, designed with the students in mind.
+The move enables the school to provide more comprehensive support in this a custom-designed facility.

 Board of Trustees

-Kevin Carey, Chair, Irene Cavanagh, Hope Levy, Erik Putnam
+Kevin Carey, Chair, Irene Cavanagh, Erik Putnam, David Silverman, Peter Taback

 Latest financial statements